- Frequently Asked Questions

 Our standard offerings typically include learning up to 2 new songs for your wedding or event.
 For weddings, we've found that most couples ask us to learn a special song for their first dance, and then rely on our expertise and knowing what we sound best on and works best with our existing repertoire will keep the party rocking all night!
 If you tell us that we don't need to learn any songs for your wedding, we may be able to offer you a small discount, as this saves time on writing musical arrangements and learning the new material - a savings we're happy to pass on to you!How much do you charge?

 Depending on the size of our band, the date of your event, and the location, the rate varies.
 Please contact with information about your event so that we can give you the best price possible.
 Once we have enough information, we will provide you with several package options for you to choose from.
-As a very rough ballpark, the prices for our 7 piece ensemble, the most popular version of the band, begin at a little under $5,000 for a lower Hudson Valley performance.
+As a very rough ballpark, the prices for our 7 piece ensemble, the most popular version of the band, begin at around $7,000 for a lower Hudson Valley performance.
 But once again, please understand that each performance is unique, so please contact us, and we will provide a proposal with multiple options for you to review.May we see your band live before we book you?

 We absolutely welcome visitors when we perform public engagements.
 The problem is that we don’t play publicly very often.
 Since it may take a long time for you to see us live, we would recommend reviewing the materials on our website, and that you review our references.
 We have recorded a professional video for you to review, and we occasionally do “showcase” performances – always in Manhattan.
 Allowing clients to review video footage of the band is much more convenient for our clients, and much more cost-effective for us.What does the band typically wear?